Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control

 Instead of finding \emph{roots} of polynomials in RS decoding, we need to find the \emph{root spaces} of linearized polynomials in rank metric decoding.
-Hence the Chien search in RS decoding will have a high complexity for two reasons.
+Hence the Chien search \cite{Berlekamp84} in RS decoding will have a high complexity for two reasons.
 First, it requires polynomial evaluations over the whole field, whose complexity is very high; Second, it cannot find a set of linearly independent roots.

 A probabilistic algorithm to find the root space was proposed in~\cite{Skachek08}.
 For Gabidulin codes, it can be further simplified as suggested in~\cite{Gadouleau08a}.
 But hardware implementations of probabilistic algorithms require random number generators.
 Furthermore, the algorithm in~\cite{Skachek08} requires symbolic long division, which is also not suitable for hardware implementations.
 According to~\cite{Silva08}, the average complexity of the probabilistic algorithm in~\cite{Skachek08} is $O(dm)$ operations over $\mathbb{F}_{q^m}$, while that of Berlekamp's deterministic method~\cite{Berlekamp68} is $O(dm)$ operations in $\mathbb{F}_{q^m}$ plus $O(m^3)$ operations in $\mathbb{F}_q$.
-Thus their complexity difference is small, and hence we focus on the deterministic method since it is much easier to implement.
+Since their complexity difference is small, we focus on the deterministic method, which is much easier to implement.